Get Help: Agent Orange

 VA recognizes certain health conditions (known as presumptive conditions) as associated with Agent Orange exposure, including Parkinson's disease, Type 2 Diabetes, Non-Hodgkin's Lymphoma, and several forms of cancer.

-The fourteen presumptive conditions are listed below:
+The seventeen presumptive conditions are listed below:

-Chronic B-cell Leukemias
+Chronic B-cell leukemia

 Note: some conditions such as chloracne and peripheral neuropathy (early onset) have to occur within certain periods after possible Agent Orange exposure to be considered presumptive conditions.